Creating Personal Connections

 The main point here is to make your business look like you are an approachable source for what they need.
 You should absolutely comment back to people that comment on your posts.
 This ensures that they know that you’re engaged, that you’re paying attention and that you’re willing to create that personal connection.

-Dealing with grudges and attacks on social media can be nerve wracking.
-The way you handle negative comments is seen by EVERYONE so this is not the place for a knee jerk reaction.
-Take a break, take a walk, discuss with someone else how you should respond.
+Dealing with grudges and attacks on social media can be nerve-wracking.
+The way you handle negative comments is seen by EVERYONE so this is not the place for a knee-jerk reaction.
+Take a break, take a walk, and discuss with someone else how you should respond.
 Your response will literally build or deplete your followers.
 For more information on how to respond to negative reviews and comments, check out my blog post on Google Reviews.

-Video content has exploded.
+Online marketing in the form of video has exploded.
 Like, Big Bang — exploded.
 A whole new world has been created.
 Are you in it?
 YouTube now has over 2 Billion (with a big ‘ole “B”) logged-in users each month!
-Everysingleday people watch over a billion hours of video and generate billions of views!
+Every single day people watch over a billion hours of video and generate billions of views!
 (Source: YouTube)

 Before you try and jump on this bandwagon you need to ask yourself 2 questions.

 Why does it work?
 Their content is perfect for YouTube’s younger age demographic.
 It combines the love of food, with learning and comedy.
-Guides / tutorials and product reviews are among YouTube’s top 5 highly watched +categories – so it’s the perfect platform for their content type.
-Tasty is then able to market to their audience by teaching them how to use the products they’re promoting.
+Guides/tutorials and product reviews are among YouTube’s top 5 highly watched +categories – so it’s the perfect platform for their content type.
+Tasty is then able to market to its audience by teaching them how to use the products they’re promoting.

 Podcasts have very much become a more intimate touch point.
 Many podcasts take personal requests from their listeners and chat about topics that are timely and relevant.
 People are choosing podcast creators that they trust – so when that cast prompts a product or service, listeners are more apt to trust that their podcaster is promoting a quality product.